michaelpb/omnic/README.rst

 What is OmniC?
 ==============

-OmniC is a lot of things.
-Most likely you will want it for making visualizations and thumbnails of a wide variety of file types without needing any (more) server-side code or database modifications.
+OmniC can do a lot of things.
+Most likely you will want it for making visualizations and thumbnails without (any other) backend code.

-Ever have to write a worker/queue system for thumbnailing or conversions?
-Way too hard, right?
-OmniC does that, only with a lot less fuss.
 It is inspired in part by [White Noise](http://whitenoise.evans.io/en/stable/#infrequently-asked-questions).